-In Victoria , Non Emergency Patient Transport, or NEPT as it is commonly referred to, has been handled by private companies for many years.
-Ambulance Victoria currently provides non-emergency patient transport services to around 230,000 patients.
+In Victoria, non-emergency patient transport, or NEPT as it is commonly referred to, has been handled by private companies for many years.
+Ambulance Victoria currently provides non-emergency patient transport services to around 230,000 patients – and growing.

-There is also a move by the NSW government to open up its Non-emergency Patient Transport services to private contractors in 2016.
+There is also a move by the NSW government to open up its non-emergency patient transport needs to private contractors.

-In Queensland there are smaller operators who are breaking into the Non-emergency Patient Transport sector, but not in the numbers we see in the southern states.
-However, what with health care spending on the increase and transportation demands hitting new highs, it’s not too difficult to see where the opportunities lie in terms of jobs.
+In Queensland there are smaller patient transport operators who are gradually expanding their services, although not in the numbers we see in the southern states.
+With healthcare spending on the increase and transportation demands hitting new highs, more jobs will be created.

-- Transport patients to and from doctor’s surgeries and health centres
+- Transport patients to and from doctor’s surgeries and private hospitals

 - Perform inter-hospital transportation of patients